Organization of the National Archives and Records Administration: Research services

 Research services is the most visible face of the National Archives, as it provides archival services to the public.
-The office is headed by an Executive for Research Services who, as of 2017, is Ann Cummings.
+The office is headed by an Executive for Research Services who, as of April 2022, is Chris Naylor.
 The research services of the National Archives are considered susceptible to a government shutdown, meaning that public access to the National Archives will be closed in such an event.
 There are three main sub-offices of research services: